-Intangible assets Useful life Amortization method used Internally generated or acquired Computer software Finite (5 years) Amortized on straight line basis over the period of useful life.
-Acquired Right of Use Asset 30 years Amortized on straight line basis over the period of useful life.
-Recognized under Ind AS 116
+Intangible assets Useful lives Amortization method used Internally generated or acquired Computer software Finite (5 years) Amortized on straight line basis over the period of useful lives

 2.9 Borrowing costs

 Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
 All other borrowing costs are expensed in the period in which they occur.
 Borrowing costs consist of interest and other costs that an entity incurs in connection with the borrowing of funds.